Armed forces won't let political turmoil in any other country affect India: Om Birla | Law-Order

 - India

-The armed forces would not let political turmoil in any other country affect India, Lok Sabha Speaker Om Birla said on Thursday in a reference to the crisis in Afghanistan.
+The armed forces would not let political turmoil in any other country affect India, Lok Sabha Speaker Om Birla said on Thursday in a reference to the crisis in Afghanistan In an apparent reference to China, Birla, who is on a three-day visit to Ladakh, said the "expansionist approach" of a few countries results in border disputes and asserted that India always propagates peace and works for strengthening democratic set up in other nations.

-Birla said he is visiting the region to strengthen the Panchayati raj system and democratic institutions.
+Birla said he is visiting the two Union Territories to strengthen the Panchayati raj system and democratic institutions.

 Asked about the recent political crisis in Afghanistan, Birla said India favors a democratic system flourishing in all countries.